-This second edition of the guide provides essential information for establishing a conservation fund and a service based on a levy or fee, including current case studies and examples of successful conservation fund campaigns and experiences from around BC.
+This third edition of the guide provides essential information for establishing a conservation fund and a service based on a levy or fee, including current case studies and examples of successful conservation fund campaigns and experiences from around BC.

 Links to existing local conservation fund information including Terms of Reference, approved projects and more:

 - Columbia Valley Local Conservation Fund info, including links to approved projects and terms of reference: Read Terms of Reference

 - Columbia Valley LCF terms of reference: View PDF Document

 - Kootenay Lake LCF terms of reference: Terms of Reference PDF Document

 - South Okanagan Conservation Fund Terms of Reference: Download PDF Document

 Examples of bylaws for establishing environmental conservation services (conservation funds):

 Regional District Central Kootenays Local Conservation Fund Service Bylaw: View PDF Document